getify/foi-lang/formalization-work/Foi-Specification.md

 **NOTE:** The stream is separable from its subject (but not vice versa). `subj.st` is a first-class value: it may be passed, stored, composed, and observed independently.
 Applying `%` to the subject is the sole path for the subject's holder to broadcast values; `.close()` on the subject is the sole path to explicit close.
 Holders of only `.st` are pure observers -- they can subscribe, chain, and check `.closed()`, but cannot broadcast or close the source.

+**NOTE:** Per-instance slot representation (§6.1.5).
+A `PushStream` instance's slot holds `< closed, subscribers >`: a one-shot `closed` flag and the current subscriber-callback list (kept unique per §6.10 opener's idempotent-subscription invariant).
+A `PushStream.subj@`-constructed subject's slot holds `< associated >`: an indirect reference to the paired `PushStream` value exposed as `.st`.
+Subject-`%` reads `associated` from its own slot to identify the target stream; coordinating stdlib code then walks the target stream's `subscribers` list and fires each callback synchronously with the broadcast value. `.close()` on the subject follows the same path -- read `associated`, then flip the target stream's `closed` flag and drain its `subscribers` list via §6.1.5's read-modify-write idiom.
+Stream-side operations (`~<`, `~map`, `~<*`, `.closed()`) touch the stream's own slot directly: chain operators append their subscriber callback to `subscribers`, `.closed()` projects the `closed` flag.
+The subject → stream reference lives one-way in the subject's slot only; the stream carries no reverse pointer to its subject, matching the "stream is separable from its subject (but not vice versa)" invariant.
+Downstream composed streams each hold their own slot; close-propagation from source to derived stream is implemented as an entry in the source's `subscribers` list that, when fired at source-close, flips the derived stream's `closed` flag and cascades onward.

 #### §6.10.2 Closing

 A stream is closed via `.close()` on the subject: